celo-org/docs/blog/16-02-2023-how-to-build-crowdfunding-platform-on-celo/how-to-build-crowdfunding-platform-on-celo.md

 ![Token Transfer](https://i.imgur.com/WhQLCC1.png)

-Also, here is the complete source code: https://github.com/avirajkhare00/celo-crowdfunding-platform
+Also, here is the complete source code: [GitHub Repo](https://github.com/avirajkhare00/celo-crowdfunding-platform)

 Thank you so much for following this tutorial so far 🙏